 It is important to follow up with all stakeholders to exchange information, refine the message and to keep the ball rolling.
 This might be through formal meetings or through email, newsletters or phone calls.

-Also, continue to reach out to those policy makers.
+Also, continue to reach out to those policymakers.
 Touch base with them regularly to keep them engaged and informed, and you just might find another partner in your cause.

 - Say Thank You

 Last but not least, the CCC also recommends remembering that time is valuable!
-“Keep your meetings short, and always say thank you afterwards.
+“Keep your meetings short, and always say thank you afterward.
 When your advocacy is a success, always thank everyone who helped you achieve your victory!”

 But don’t stop there!
 For additional tools to help you learn how to organize effective advocacy campaigns, visit the University of Kansas’ Community Tool Box.
-You’ll find plenty of tips, tricks and “how to” guides.
+You’ll find plenty of tips, tricks and how-to guides.

 Now that you have these keys to effective advocacy, you are ready to get out there and make your voice heard.
-Remember that each of us has the power to initiate powerful change in our communities and the world around us—it just takes passion, commitment and a little knowledge.
+Remember that each of us has the power to initiate impactful change in our communities and the world around us—it just takes passion, commitment and a little knowledge.
 After all, as Margaret Mead once said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 Do you have questions about being an effective advocate?
 We’d like to hear them.
 You can contact Michael Davis at email@example.com.